Evilazaro/contoso-arch-center/pages/index.md

 - **Concrete**.
 Our reference architectures show specific Azure services, as opposed to logical components such as "data store" or "stream processing."

   > We know that more generalized architectures, showing logical components, are also very useful.
 However, we treat these as a separate type of guidance artifact.
-For example, see {% include doc.html name="Microservices" path="microservices-content" %} here and {% include doc.html name="Event Driven Architecture" path="event-driven-content" %} here.
+For example, see {% include doc.html name="Microservices" path="microservices-content" %} and {% include doc.html name="Event Driven Architecture" path="event-driven-content" %}.

 - **Infrastructure**.
 A reference architecture focuses on infrastructure (what you deploy), rather than application development.
 It can be IaaS or PaaS, or a mix of both.